KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 🛤️ 💠 🗝️ 🌒 🌹

 #### Smyrna — The Path of Endurance
-“I know your tribulation and your poverty — but you are rich.”
+"I know your tribulation and your poverty — but you are rich."

-This is the mystic’s ray:
+This is the mystic's ray:
 outwardly diminished,
 inwardly abundant.
 The resonance is veiled,